-Rep. Jagler has been "swayed" to support medical marijuana and now sits on the committee in the 2019-20 that medical marijuana lands in.
+Rep. Jagler has been "swayed" to support medical marijuana and now sits on the committee for the 2019-20 that medical marijuana bills.
 As a Republican he did not officially co-sponsor any medical marijuana legislation, but he did express the need for a public hearing on adult use / recreational marijuana and with a little work he could easily be an A+ legisaltor on medical marijuana and lead the conversation on cannabis reform within the Republican Party.

 - Born Louisville, Kentucky, November 4, 1969; married; 3 children.

 - Graduate Oak Creek High School, 1987; graduate Trans-American School of Broadcasting (Madison), 1989; attended University of Wisconsin-Parkside, 1987–88.

 - Realtor; owner, family-run natural dog treat company; owner, communications consulting company.
 Former radio morning show host, news anchor; communications director, assembly speaker Jeff Fitzgerald.

 - Member: Honorable Order of Kentucky Colonels; Watertown Elks Club.

 - Former member: Radio TV News Directors Association; Milwaukee Press Club.